 A recent study measured how often youth with mental health issues used alcohol, nicotine or marijuana.

-The researchers found that smoking rates were high and that individuals were more likely to use any of those substances as they got older.
+The researchers found that smoking rates were high and that individuals were more likely to use any of the substances as they got older.
+At least one in ten mentally ill youth used at least one of the three substances.

 The study, led by Daniel F. Hermens, PhD, of the Brain and Mind Research Institute at the University of Sydney in Australia, looked at how often teens with mental health conditions were drinking or smoking tobacco or marijuana.